Why Should I Monitor Iso Phase Bus Ducts?

 - Reducing unplanned outages which saves time and money

-Online condition-based monitoring collects data generated during the assets normal operating conditions to get real-time awareness of problems.
+Online condition monitoring collects data generated during the asset’s normal operating conditions to get real-time awareness of problems.

 What causes failure in an iso phase bus duct?

 Isolated phase bus, also known as the isophase bus, failure can occur for several different reasons.
-Poor insulation, dirt, condensation and water intrusion can all be contributing factors as to why the isophase experiences complications.
+Poor insulation, dirt, condensation and water intrusion are all contributing factors as to why the isophase experiences complications.

-High voltage assets in power plants are interconnected and if they are monitored in isolation, it could result in false conclusions of the origin of the fault sources and false alarms.
+High voltage assets in power plants are interconnected.
+Therefore, if they are monitored in isolation, it could result in false conclusions of the fault source origin and false alarms.
 This is often an overlooked issue and was addressed using a choice and combination of conventional and unconventional sensors.

 Manual Inspection vs Online Monitoring

 The condition of generation assets are usually determined through periodic manual inspections during an outage.
-The disadvantage of periodic inspections is that the time interval between two maintenance activities is not always sufficient to identify developing issues prior to failure.
-Periodic maintenance is often performed when the asset is not in service or the plant is in outage and the actual state of the asset with respect to time and plant operation condition is often not available for diagnosis.
-Periodic maintenance frequently results in the maintenance of healthy assets, increasing maintenance costs, and the possibility of human error.
+The disadvantage of periodic inspections is that the time between two inspections is not always sufficient to identify developing issues.
+Perform periodic maintenance when the asset is not in service or the plant is in outage and the actual state of the asset with respect to time and plant operation condition is often not available for diagnosis.
+Consequently, periodic maintenance frequently results in the maintenance of healthy assets, increasing maintenance costs, and the possibility of human error.